-Greetings from India: D-Lab Students in the Field
+Greetings from India: D-Lab Students in the Field by OEL

 D-Lab is an interdisciplinary program at MIT committed to working with people around the world to create and disseminate affordable technologies.
 This January, teams comprising a total of 35 students are working in Cambodia, Zambia, India, Ghana, Honduras, and Brazil.

 Luke Plummer (MechE) ‘14, Sydney Beasley (Civil & Enviro) ‘14, and Jessica Ong ‘15 are blogging from Assam, India.
 The students of D-Lab’s Cycle Ventures class are working with the Rickshaw Bank, a project of the Center for Rural Development, an Indian NGO.
 Rickshaw Bank loans rickshaws on a micro-credit basis to drivers until they’ve paid off and own their own vehicle.
 In India, the Cycle Ventures students are looking to implement some of the projects which have come out of the course – rickshaw improvements that are simple and repeatable but do not add significant cost.

 Luke, Sydney, and Jessica are joined by Madhavan Jaswanth (Urban Studies and Planning) ’13, Jeffrey Carothers (MechE) ’14, Micaela Wiseman (EECS) ’13, and D-Lab Instructor, Gwyn Jones.
 Check out excerpts from their Cycle Ventures Blog.

 From Jess’s Entry: “Causing Fights at the Factory”